cooolbabu/SkillsInvest_1/README.md

 Financial discipline is a new dimension in the Software Engineers skillset.
 Employers will appreciate both technical skills and cost awareness. <p>For Microsoft, it will be a differentiating factor, when technical resources are able to deliver more value at a reasonable cost.</p>

+# Social Impact
+<p> Cost of Education in building cloud skills is much higher than acquiring a latop.
+Economically disadvantaged groups will find it harder to acquire these skills using on their own personal funds.
+On the other hand, non-profits or social services who are providing assistance to these groups, need to be aware of the cost from a planning perspective.
+The product I design, will help address this issue.

 <p>Thank you for your time</p>
 <p>Sreenivas Angara<br>
 <a href="https://www.linkedin.com/in/sreenivasangara">linkedin.com/in/sreenivasangara</a><br>